 Medical assistants held about 700,000 jobs in 2018.
 Sixty percent of the jobs were in physicians’ offices, 15% were in hospitals, nursing homes, and outpatient healthcare facilities and the remaining 25% were in specialty healthcare offices such as chiropractors, optometrists, dermatologists, etc.

 For an example of a typical class syllabus, please click HERE.

 Hancock Physician Network

 One Memorial Sq., Ste.
 50

 Greenfield, IN 46140

-If you have specific questions about our program or to be added to the list of attendees for our next program orientation meeting in early 2021 please call Program Coordinator, Patricia Driggers at (317) 468-6295.
+If you have specific questions about our program or to be added to the list of attendees for our next program informational meeting, please call Patricia Driggers at (317) 468-6295.